Aurora: Noise

-Unusual types
+Abnormal types

 STEVE

 In 2016, more than fifty citizen science observations described what was to them an unknown type of aurora which they named "STEVE", for "Strong Thermal Emission Velocity Enhancement".
 STEVE is not an aurora but is caused by a 25 km wide ribbon of hot plasma at an altitude of 450 km, with a temperature of 3000 C and flowing at a speed of 6 km/s (compared to 10 m/s outside the ribbon).

 Picket-fence aurora

-The processes that cause STEVE also are associated with a picket-fence aurora, although the latter can be seen without STEVE.
-It is an aurora because it is caused by precipitation of electrons in the atmosphere but it appears outside the auroral oval, closer to the equator than typical auroras.
+The processes that cause STEVE are also associated with a picket-fence aurora, although the latter can be seen without STEVE.
+It is an aurora because it is caused by the precipitation of electrons in the atmosphere but it appears outside the auroral oval, closer to the equator than typical auroras.
 When the picket-fence aurora appears with STEVE, it is below.

 Dune aurora

-First reported in 2020 and confirmed in 2021 the dune aurora phenomenon was discovered by Finnish citizen scientists.
-It consists of regularly-spaced, parallel stripes of brighter emission in the green diffuse aurora which give the impression of sand dunes.
+First reported in 2020, and confirmed in 2021, the dune aurora phenomenon was discovered by Finnish citizen scientists.
+It consists of regularly spaced, parallel stripes of brighter emission in the green diffuse aurora which gives the impression of sand dunes.
 The phenomenon is believed to be caused by the modulation of atomic oxygen density by a large-scale atmospheric wave travelling horizontally in a waveguide through an inversion layer in the mesosphere in presence of electron precipitation.

 Horse-collar aurora

-Horse-collar aurora (HCA) are auroral features in which the auroral ellipse shifts poleward during the dawn and dusk portions and the polar cap becomes teardrop-shaped.
+Horse-collar auroras (HCA) are auroral features in which the auroral ellipse shifts poleward during the dawn and dusk portions and the polar cap becomes teardrop-shaped.
 They form during periods when the interplanetary magnetic field (IMF) is permanently northward, when the IMF clock angle is small.
 Their formation is associated with the closure of the magnetic flux at the top of the dayside magnetosphere by the double lobe reconnection (DLR).
 There are approximately 8 HCA events per month, with no seasonal dependence, and that the IMF must be within 30 degrees of northwards.

+Conjugate auroras

+Conjugate auroras are nearly exact mirror-image auroras found at conjugate points in the northern and southern hemispheres on the same geomagnetic field lines.
+These generally happen at the time of the equinoxes, when there is little difference in the orientation of the north and south geomagnetic poles to the Sun.
+Attempts were made to image conjugate auroras by aircraft from Alaska and New Zealand in 1967, 1968, 1970, and 1971, with some success.

 Causes

-A full understanding of the physical processes which lead to different types of auroras is still incomplete, but the basic cause involves the interaction of the solar wind with Earth's magnetosphere.
+A full understanding of the physical processes that lead to different types of auroras is still incomplete, but the basic cause involves the interaction of the solar wind with Earth's magnetosphere.
 The varying intensity of the solar wind produces effects of different magnitudes but includes one or more of the following physical scenarios.